Barry Robson: Aberdeen

 On 14 February 2022, Robson was appointed as caretaker manager of Aberdeen following the sacking of Stephen Glass, being temporarily promoted from his role with the U18s.
 Robson oversaw one match during his interim spell in charge, a 1–1 draw with St Johnstone, before the club made the permanent appointment of Jim Goodwin.

 Robson was again put in caretaker charge of Aberdeen in January 2023, following the sacking of Jim Goodwin.
 Aberdeen confirmed on 29 March that Robson would continue as manager at least until the end of the 2022–23 season.
 Following a run of seven consecutive wins that pushed Aberdeen into third place in the 2022–23 Scottish Premiership, Robson signed a two-year contract to continue as manager on 1 May 2023.

 On 31 January 2024, Robson was sacked by Aberdeen with the team sitting eighth in the 2023–24 Scottish Premiership.

 Raith Rovers

 On 29 December 2024 Robson was announced as the new manager of Scottish Championship side Raith Rovers on a two and a half year deal.
 Robson was Rovers' third manager of the season following the dismissal of Ian Murray just one league game in to the season and his replacement Neill Collins leaving for Sacramento Republic after 15 games in charge.

 On 11 November 2025, Robson was sacked by Raith Rovers.
 Robson left the club after a run of four defeats in six matches, which put them in sixth place in the 2025-26 Scottish Championship.

+Cork City

+On 11 January 2026, Robson was announced as manager of recently relegated League of Ireland First Division club Cork City on a two-year-contract.

+On 12 May 2026, a youthful Cork City side defeated Rockmount 2–1 in the final of the Munster Senior Cup to win the club's first silverware of the season.
+On 4 September 2026, following a 1–1 draw away to Bray Wanderers, his side were promoted back to the Premier Division after being crowned 2026 League of Ireland First Division champions with 6 games to spare.